evnp/runfile.sh/README.md

 · Actions ·

---runfile-help --runfile-usage ·· Print this usage documentation then exit.
+-h --help --usage ·· Print this usage documentation then exit.
---runfile-version ··············· Print current runfile.sh version then exit.
+-v --version ······· Print current runfile.sh version then exit.

 --runfile ··· Print contents of nearest Runfile (in current dir or dir above).
 --makefile ·· Print contents of Makefile which will be generated from nearest Runfile.